sretcher/z-test-turtles/README.md

 ```
 z_ci(x_bar,"greater",.95,s,n)
 ## -Inf 57.61166

+# two tailed ci

+z_ci(x_bar,"two.sided",.95,s,n)
+## 52.92295 58.02152
 ```
 We interpret this as we are 95% confident that highest value u could be is 57.61166 cms.
+Using a two tailed confidence interval, we are 95% confident that the true value of u is in the interval (52.92295,58.02152).

 What if we wanted to test if u is less than 54 cm?
 ```